lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-3b-webmention-preview-rangelist]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-3b-webmention-preview-rangelist.png)

 Once reviewed, the administrator can accept a supplement.
 This will remove it from the queue and log it as a supplement officially accepted by e-codices.

 Once accepted, the administrator still has the option to select which supplements to use when building official e-codices manifests.

 ![Webmentions-ecod-4-iiif-supplements]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-4-iiif-supplements.png)

-When a supplement is accepted for use, e-codices manifests will now include supplemental information provided by the *Sentences Commentary Text Archive*.
+When a supplement is accepted for use, e-codices manifests will now include supplemental information provided by the *Scholastic Commentaries and Texts Archive*.

 For example, it will include a service declaration for the SCTA search service for this manifest:

 ![Webmentions-ecod-5-searchWithin-manifest]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-5-searchWithin-manifest.png)

-And it will include a set of ranges provided by the *Sentences Commentary Text Archive*:
+And it will include a set of ranges provided by the *Scholastic Commentaries and Texts Archive*.:

 ![Webmentions-ecod-6-rangelist-manifest]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-6-rangelist-manifest.png)

 Finally, we can compare how the user would experience this same manifest in a IIIF viewer before and after the accepted webmentions.

 Before the accepted webmentions, e-codices offers the users the simple ability to view the manuscript images.

 ![miradorview-before]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/miradorview-before.png)

 After the webmentions have been processed, the user can now experience e-codices' own collection in a richer way.

 With a table of contents:

 ![mirador-view-after-toc]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/mirador-view-after-toc.png)

 With a transcription search service:

 ![mirador-view-after-search]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/mirador-view-after-search.png)

 With transcription annotations:

 ![mirador-view-after-annotations]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/mirador-view-after-annotations.png)